 Clean all metal components in a general purpose solvent.
 Thoroughly dry all components before assembling.

-Vent.
+CAUTION : Do not clean brake pads in solvent.
 Soiled brake pads must be replaced by new ones.

 7, Brake Pad Thickness

 Brake pads must be replaced when fixed pad projects only 1 mm (1/32 in) from caliper.